GordonFreemanK/gfk-image/README.md

 ## Injecting `pwsh.exe`

-On Windows, the [digiKam User Shell Script plugin code](https://github.com/KDE/digikam/blob/master/core/dplugins/bqm/custom/userscript/userscript.cpp) runs the user-defined script by splitting the script into its component lines, serialising it using the [& operator](https://bashitout.com/2013/05/18/Ampersands-on-the-command-line.html) and passing the result to the [Windows command prompt](https://en.wikipedia.org/wiki/Cmd.exe).
+On Windows, the [digiKam User Shell Script plugin code](https://github.com/KDE/digikam/blob/master/core/dplugins/bqm/custom/userscript/userscript.cpp) runs the user-defined script by splitting the script into its component lines, serializing them using the [& operator](https://bashitout.com/2013/05/18/Ampersands-on-the-command-line.html) and passing the result to the [Windows command prompt](https://en.wikipedia.org/wiki/Cmd.exe).

-The `cmd.exe` rules about [argument passing](http://www.windowsinspired.com/understanding-the-command-line-string-and-arguments-received-by-a-windows-program/) and [character escaping](https://fabianlee.org/2018/10/10/saltstack-escaping-dollar-signs-in-cmd-run-parameters-to-avoid-interpolation/) make it difficult to work with, in particular with the [high usage of special characters by the exiftool CLI](https://www.exiftool.org/exiftool_pod.html#WRITING-EXAMPLES), including double quotes.

-To circumvent this issue we create a standalone executable called `cmd.exe` which is really a .net application that takes all the arguments passed by the digiKam plugin and reconstructs the original user-defined script by replacing `&` with new lines, then passes it for execution to `pwsh.exe` (PowerShell Core).
-This executable is then copied to the digiKam application folder where it will take precedence over the actual Windows command prompt executable.
+`cmd.exe` rules about [argument passing](http://www.windowsinspired.com/understanding-the-command-line-string-and-arguments-received-by-a-windows-program/) and [character escaping](https://fabianlee.org/2018/10/10/saltstack-escaping-dollar-signs-in-cmd-run-parameters-to-avoid-interpolation/) make it difficult to work with spaces and special characters.
+To circumvent this issue we create a standalone executable called `cmd.exe` which is really a .net application that we copy to the digiKam application folder where it will take precedence over the actual Windows command prompt executable.
+This application takes the arguments passed by the digiKam plugin and reconstructs the original user-defined script by replacing `&` with new lines, then passes it for execution to `pwsh.exe` (PowerShell Core).

 We are now able to use PowerShell in the User Shell Script plugin.
 To avoid the user-defined code in the plugin being too complex, we create a skeleton PowerShell boostrapper which calls external PowerShell scripts.

 Provided in this repository are two such external scripts:

-- `Adjust-date-offsets.ps1`: automatically set offsets (i.e. timezone offset plus DST if applies) based on GPS coordinates and date/time saved in the photo metadata.
+- `Set-DateTimeOffsets.ps1`: automatically set offsets (i.e. timezone offset plus DST if applies) based on GPS coordinates and date/time saved in the photo metadata.
-- `Adjust-author.ps1`: automatically sets the author fields based on a digiKam tag.
+- `Set-Author.ps1`: automatically sets the author fields based on a digiKam tag.

 ### Notes

-- The digiKam plugin lacks any kind of logging but the fake cmd.exe logs any failure to a **cmd.log file on the user desktop**.
+- The digiKam plugin does not log but the fake cmd.exe logs any failure to a **cmd.log file on the user desktop**.

 - Loading PowerShell is a relatively CPU-intensive task. **Consider using multi-threading** by selecting `Queue Settings > Behaviour > Work on all processor cores` in Batch Queue Manager, unless your scripts use a non-thread-safe resource, or if I/O is the bottleneck (e.g. operations relying on a slow network connection).

-- Due to the way the User Shell Script plugin works, **any isolated `&` will be lost in translation and replaced by a new line**.
+- **Any isolated `&` will be lost in translation and replaced by a new line**.
 Avoid isolated `&` commands.

-- **digiKam metadata writing needs to be disabled for the fields you modify with these scripts** (unselect the relevant sections in `Settings > Configure digiKam... > Metadata > Behaviour > Write This Information to the Metadata`), or they will be overwritten after the batch script runs.
+- **Disable digiKam metadata writing for the fields modified by these scripts** (unselect the relevant sections in `Settings > Configure digiKam... > Metadata > Behaviour > Write This Information to the Metadata`), or they will be overwritten after the batch script runs.

 - before sending it to the shell, the plugin respectively replaces the terms `$INPUT` and `$OUTPUT` with the path of the file currently in the library, and the path of a temporary file created in the same directory, and if either term is surrounded by double quotes, those get replaced as well.
 This is why there are *double double* quotes in the bootstrapper script.
-Double quoted strings in PowerShell *do* perform interpolation so **in the event that the original file path includes `$` or a backtick (`) the process will fail** for that particular file.
+Double quoted strings in PowerShell perform interpolation so **file paths including `$` or a backtick (`) will fail**.

 - the output file is created empty by digiKam before the User Shell script is called.
 This is why having a simple command such as `exiftool '$INPUT' -o '$OUTPUT' -All=` fails with *file already exists*.
 In our user shell script we overwrite the empty output file by calling `Copy-Item` before running other scripts.